bleonardb3/pixiedust-facebook-analysis/README.md

 There are several ways to execute the code cells in your notebook:

 * One cell at a time.
-  * Select the cell, and then press the `Play` button in the toolbar.
+  * Select the cell, and then press the `Play` button in the toolbar, or select the cell, and then press <Shift> and <Enter> keys
 * Batch mode, in sequential order.
   * From the `Cell` menu bar, there are several options available.
 For example, you can `Run All` cells in your notebook, or you can `Run All Below`, that will